 Dear Audience, It is with great regret that we have to inform you that the event has to be cancelled due to the current developments connected with the spreading of the Corona virus.

-Berliner Festspiele on Demand: From 9 April until 7 May we present four films of the series on our website.
+Berliner Festspiele on Demand: From 9 April until 7 May we present “Reunification” and another three films of the series on our website.
 To the videos